Millicom International Cellular S.A. (NASDAQ:TIGO) Receives Consensus Rating of “Hold” from Analysts

-Shares of Millicom International Cellular S.A.
-(NASDAQ:TIGO) have been assigned a consensus recommendation of “Hold” from the eight research firms that are covering the stock, MarketBeat.com reports.
-One analyst has rated the stock with a sell rating, three have given a hold rating and three have assigned a buy rating to the company.
-The average 12 month price objective among brokers that have updated their coverage on the stock in the last year is $45.50.
+Millicom International Cellular S.A.
+(NASDAQ:TIGO) has earned a consensus recommendation of “Hold” from the eight research firms that are currently covering the stock, Marketbeat Ratings reports.
+One investment analyst has rated the stock with a sell rating, three have given a hold rating and three have issued a buy rating on the company.
+The average 12-month price objective among analysts that have issued ratings on the stock in the last year is $45.50.

-A number of brokerages have commented on TIGO.
-SEB Equities began coverage on shares of Millicom International Cellular in a report on Friday, February 12th.
-They set a “buy” rating on the stock.
-The Goldman Sachs Group began coverage on shares of Millicom International Cellular in a report on Tuesday, February 2nd.
-They set a “neutral” rating and a $42.00 price objective on the stock.
-Finally, SEB Equity Research initiated coverage on shares of Millicom International Cellular in a report on Friday, February 12th.
-They set a “buy” rating on the stock.
+A number of research analysts recently commented on TIGO shares.
+SEB Equities started coverage on Millicom International Cellular in a report on Friday, February 12th.
+They issued a “buy” rating on the stock.
+SEB Equity Research started coverage on Millicom International Cellular in a report on Friday, February 12th.
+They issued a “buy” rating on the stock.
+Finally, The Goldman Sachs Group began coverage on Millicom International Cellular in a report on Tuesday, February 2nd.
+They issued a “neutral” rating and a $42.00 price objective on the stock.

+A number of large investors have recently added to or reduced their stakes in the business.
+California Public Employees Retirement System lifted its stake in Millicom International Cellular by 5.8% during the fourth quarter.
+California Public Employees Retirement System now owns 255,930 shares of the technology company’s stock worth $9,925,000 after purchasing an additional 13,988 shares in the last quarter.
+Renaissance Technologies LLC lifted its stake in Millicom International Cellular by 4.5% during the fourth quarter.
+Renaissance Technologies LLC now owns 218,190 shares of the technology company’s stock worth $8,493,000 after purchasing an additional 9,316 shares in the last quarter.
+Jane Street Group LLC acquired a new position in Millicom International Cellular during the third quarter worth $2,542,000.
+Amundi Pioneer Asset Management Inc. lifted its stake in Millicom International Cellular by 238.7% during the fourth quarter.
+Amundi Pioneer Asset Management Inc. now owns 30,486 shares of the technology company’s stock worth $1,182,000 after purchasing an additional 21,486 shares in the last quarter.
+Finally, ExodusPoint Capital Management LP purchased a new stake in shares of Millicom International Cellular during the third quarter worth $783,000.
+Institutional investors own 1.70% of the company’s stock.

+Millicom International Cellular (NASDAQ:TIGO) last released its quarterly earnings data on Wednesday, February 10th.
+The technology company reported ($0.55) EPS for the quarter, missing analysts’ consensus estimates of $0.08 by ($0.63).
+Millicom International Cellular had a net margin of 2.50% and a return on equity of 4.56%.

 Millicom International Cellular SA provides cable and mobile services in Latin America and Africa.
 The company offers mobile services, including mobile data and voice; short message service; and mobile financial services, such as payments, money transfers, international remittances, savings, real-time loans, and micro-insurance.